shahimvedaei/RandomNumberGenerator/README.md

 max: What is the maximum number

-N: Howmany numbers do you want to generate
+N: How many numbers do you want to generate

 Outputs: